MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

    collectors.
 A huge number of different garbage collection policies are available and each have their own benefits and drawbacks.

-The BON specification extends the Java specification that already defines:
+The BON specification builds upon the existing Java specification, which already defines:

-- a heap where Java objects reside.
+- a heap where Java objects are stored.
 This heap is automatically managed by a garbage collector.
-- a semantically immutable set of objects: a pool of `String`_, which are references in classfile constant pools [1]_.
+- a semantically immutable set of objects, the pool of intern `String`_,
-- the way applications get initialized, even though it is quite a loose process where lazy initialization is permitted.
+- how applications are initialized, even though it is quite a loose process where lazy initialization is permitted.
 Intuitively, classes are initialized before any instance creation or access to its static variables (see :ref:`bon-startup`).